mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

    7. Add some empty lines at the top of your memcheck.c (to make sure line numbers change) and make sure `make checkall` still passes.

+NOTE: The checks should internally make sense even if you don't get exactly the same thing I did.
+(It's fine to get different output.)

 ###### part1-refactoring: Refactoring

 For this part we'll pull out most of the code that does single-stepping